Seeking Sarnath: Where the Buddha First Taught Wisdom

-Getting somewhat hungry, I debated whether I ought to take the risk.
+Getting somewhat hungry, I debated whether I ought to take the risk of having street food in India.
 I have been doing well so far, having had no trouble in Varanasi at all with fried snack foods and lassi, and the success of my water filter.

 Emboldened by my success, I decided to deviate from my gastronomic care and tried one of the street food offerings.
 I don’t know what it was called.
 It was a sort of thin fried ball, hollow on the inside.
 I figured it would be safe enough.

-But when I said yes to a set of 5, it turned out that the way to prepare it was to puncture the top, and pour in the hollow a kind of watery spicy sauce with sweetcorn.
+But when I said yes to a set of five, it turned out that the way to prepare it was to puncture the top, and pour a kind of watery spicy sauce with sweetcorn into the hollow.
 The sauce was not piping hot.
 And, it had been sitting there through the rainstorm.

 There was a curious thing I noted on this road.
 A tiny little green** building, somehow built on the sidewalk.
 Rising above the roof of zinc sheets was a sort of onion dome, which one normally associates with a mosque.

-Nah, it can't be.
+Nah, it can’t be.
 There are many, many religions and sects in India.
-It could be a building associated to any of them.
-Why on earth would there be a Muslim building in the middle of a footpath, let alone the one of the main street of a holy site of Buddhism?
+It could be a building associated with any of them.
+Why on earth would there be a Muslim building in the middle of a footpath, let alone the main street of a holy site of Buddhism?

 Specifically, in the shadow of the roof over the brightly painted little grille door.
 I could read the Arabic.
 Allahu Akbar^.